-Former President Jiang Zemin, who guided China’s rise, dies
+Jiang Zemin, who guided China’s economic rise, dies

 After graduating from the electrical machinery department of Jiaotong University in Shanghai in 1947, Jiang advanced through the ranks of state-controlled industries, working in a food factory, then soap-making and China’s biggest automobile plant.

 Like many technocratic officials, Jiang spent part of the ultra-radical 1966-76 Cultural Revolution as a farm laborer.
-His career rise resumed, and in 1983 he was named minister of the electronics industry, then a key but backward sector the government hoped to revive by inviting foreign investment.
+His career revived after that and in 1983 he was named minister of the electronics industry, then a key but backward sector the government hoped to revive by inviting foreign investment.

-As mayor of Shanghai in 1985-89, Jiang impressed foreign visitors as a representative of a new breed of outward-looking Chinese leaders.
+As mayor of Shanghai between 1985 and 1989, Jiang impressed foreign visitors as a representative of a new breed of outward-looking Chinese leaders.

 A tough political fighter, Jiang defied predictions that his stint as leader would be short.
 He consolidated power by promoting members of his “Shanghai faction” and giving the military double-digit annual percentage increases in spending.

-Foreign leaders and CEOs who shunned Beijing after the crackdown were persuaded to return.
+Foreign leaders and CEOs who shunned Beijing after the Tiananmen crackdown were persuaded to return.

-When Deng emerged from retirement in 1992 to push for reviving market-style reform in the face of conservative opposition after the Tiananmen crackdown, Jiang followed.
+When Deng emerged from retirement in 1992 to push for reviving market-style reform, Jiang also took up the cause.

 He supported Premier Zhu Rongji, the party’s No. 3 leader, who forced through painful changes that slashed as many as 40 million jobs from state industry in the late 1990s.